WeblateOrg/weblate/docs/admin/backup.rst

 It is recommended to specify the absolute path for the local backup, for example `/path/to/backup`.
 The directory has to be writable by the user running Weblate (see :ref:`file-permissions`).
-If it doesn't exist, Weblate attempts to create it, but needs the appropriate permissions to do so.
+If it doesn't exist, Weblate attempts to create it but needs the appropriate permissions to do so.

 .. hint::